Attendance Strategy

 -

-All children engage in a class assembly each week which makes clear the expectations of attendance at school.
+All children engage in an attendance assembly each week which makes clear the expectations of attendance at school and celebrates good attendance through school.

 -